 - c.
-Maintaining construction inspection information according to COMAR 26.17.02 for all ESD treatment practices and structural stormwater management facilities including the number of inspections conducted and violation notices issued by Frederick County. - d.
+Maintaining construction inspection information according to COMAR 26.17.02 for all ESD treatment practices and structural stormwater management facilities including the number of inspections conducted and any enforcement actions. - d.
 Conducting preventative maintenance inspections, according to COMAR 26.17.02, of all ESD treatment systems and structural stormwater management facilities at least on a triennial basis.
-Documentation identifying the ESD systems and structural stormwater management facilities inspected, the number of maintenance inspections, follow-up inspections, the enforcement actions used to ensure compliance, the maintenance inspection schedules, and any other relevant information shall be submitted in the County's annual reports.
+Documentation identifying the ESD systems and structural stormwater management facilities inspected, the number of maintenance inspections and follow-up inspections, actions used to ensure that stormwater controls are adequately maintained, cooperation with MDE regarding enforcement, and any other relevant information shall be submitted in SHA's annual reports.